 Obtaining the perspectives of families by involving them in evaluating child welfare services and programs is a critical first step in identifying how services are affecting families.
 Empowering families to take leadership roles and contribute to decision-making and program planning is key to ensuring that child welfare system reform efforts will ultimately improve outcomes for the children and families being served.
 The following resources provide information on engaging families in systems change and strategies for promoting shared leadership, including State and local examples.

-Child Welfare Capacity Building Collaborative, Center for States
+Capacity Building Center for States (2016)

 California Parent Leadership Team

 Presents informational videos on a parent team organized to improve California prevention and treatment polices, programs, and systems to ensure better outcomes for children and families.
 Members have experience with family-serving systems and have successfully advocated, implemented, and evaluated programs and guided practice strategies, policy, and systems change.

 Child Welfare Organizing Project

 Encourages public child welfare reform in New York City through increased, meaningful parent involvement in service and policy planning.

 NC Works to Engage, Consult, and Respond to Families on a Systematic Level

 North Carolina Division of Social Services and the Family and Children's Resource Program (2016)